John W. Blassingame Award

 The John W. Blassingame Award, established in 2004, honors distinguished scholarship and mentorship in African American history.

 For nominations involving a primary role of mentoring African American students, the committee particularly welcomes letters from students, either graduate or undergraduate.
 Nominees from all areas of the academic community, including those from community/junior colleges, historically black colleges and universities, as well as from large research universities, are welcome.
 Nominees will be considered based either on distinguished careers as mentors of African American students, personal scholarly accomplishments, or some combination of both.
 The award consists of a $1,000 stipend, and will be awarded every third year.
-The next award will be given at the annual meeting in 2018 in Birmingham, Alabama.
+The next award will be given at the annual meeting in 2021 in New Orleans, LA.

 Or mail submissions to: Southern Historical Association, Department of History, 111 LeConte Hall, University of Georgia, Athens, GA 30602-1602